cmiles74/scalemonitor/README.markdown

   folder that contains the Macintosh distribution.
 There will also be a ZIP archive with the same contents.

-The Mac OS X distribution is only built on Macintosh hosts.
+The Mac OS X distribution is only built when you're building on Macintosh.
 The build process copies a stub file for launching the application that is only present on Macintosh.

 If you are running the application from the Java distribution you will need to set the library path.